Simple First Birthday Without Losing the Cute Factor

 I love the idea of a smash cake for babies, but I do not like the idea of spending a lot of money for something that will essentially be thrown out.
 For my parties, I always buy an inexpensive plain cake from the grocery store and dress it up myself.

 This year I got colored meltable chocolates to make turkey feathers, eyeballs, beak, and gobble for a turkey cake.
-I have used fondant in the past as well.
+In the past, I have used fondant to decorate the cake, pictured below.

 I was looking on Etsy for a cute “LITTLE TURKEY” banner for the party, along with one of those 12 month picture displays.
 Both of which would have cost me $30+ with shipping.
 I was not willing to do that for something that looks homemade.